oliverlundquist/laravel-http-background/README.md

 [![PHPStan](https://github.com/oliverlundquist/laravel-http-background/actions/workflows/phpstan.yml/badge.svg?branch=master)](https://github.com/oliverlundquist/laravel-http-background/actions/workflows/phpstan.yml)
 [![PHP-CS-Fixer](https://github.com/oliverlundquist/laravel-http-background/actions/workflows/php-cs-fixer.yml/badge.svg?branch=master)](https://github.com/oliverlundquist/laravel-http-background/actions/workflows/php-cs-fixer.yml)

-Moves HTTP Requests out from PHP to a forked process on the server executing the request through cURL and then piping the results back into an Laravel Artisan command that fires events about the status of the response of the request.
-This enables PHP to execute without waiting for responses for its HTTP requests, enabling one server instance to handle lots of outgoing HTTP requests without using much resources or blocking the execution of PHP.
+Moves HTTP Requests out from PHP to a forked process on the server executing the request through cURL and then piping the results back into a Laravel Artisan command that fires events about the status of the response of the request.
+This enables PHP to execute without having to wait for responses from its HTTP requests, enabling one server instance to handle lots of outgoing HTTP requests without using many resources or blocking the execution of PHP.
+In my tests, 10 concurrent requests had a peak memory usage of only 40mb.

-I wrote a blog about this package where I go into more detail about the motivation behind it and alternative methods that I tried before deciding to make it.
-It's available [<a href="https://oliverlundquist.com/2025/07/17/performing-http-requests-in-background.html" target="_blank">here</a>].
+I wrote a blog about this package where I go into more detail about the motivation behind it and alternative methods that I tried before going down the route of forking HTTP requests into separate processes.
+It's available [<a href="https://oliverlundquist.com/2025/07/20/performing-http-requests-in-background.html" target="_blank">here</a>].

 ### Usage